MaoxinWang/Vine_MultivariateRandomFields/README.md

 # Vine_MultivariateRandomFields

-The MATLAB scripts for implementing the vine copula-based approach to generate multivarite geotechnical random fields are available from the corresponding author upon reasonable request (wangmx@whu.edu.cn).
+The MATLAB scripts for implementing the vine copula-based approach to generate multivariate geotechnical cross-correlated random fields are available from the author upon reasonable request (wangmx@whu.edu.cn).